What is user experience (UX)?

 Design to solve real problems

-Design decisions that are based on actual user feedback are founded on data instead of one department’s pipe dream of a website.
+Design decisions that are based on actual user feedback are founded on data instead of assumptions and pipe dreams.

 Find new opportunities

 It can help you to see new opportunities and increase the speed of creating new solutions.

 Who is responsible for user experience?